larsoyd/ArchLinuxTutorials/arch_kde_tutorial.md

 # Remove ArchISO USB from computer then boot back into it
 #
-# This is also the way to fix if the taskbar (panel) appears on the wrong monitor: Simply go to Global Theme
+# This is also the way to fix if the taskbar (panel) appears on the wrong monitor:
-# Press Breeze or Breeze-Dark, select BOTH checkboxes and hit apply.
-Wait and then it will correctly apply
-# This will also persist on reboots as well.
+# Right click on desktop and click Display Configuration.
+# Go to "Change Screen Priorities" and move with arrows up the monitor you want
+# the panel on.
+Then press OK.
 ```

 ---